3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 - DK-USA: A mobility programme for students, teachers, and leaders of Danish vocational education institutions.

-For a full list of mobility programmes see section 6.5
+For more informatio about these two programmes and for a full list of mobility programmes see section 6.5

 Eures is implemented at the portal www.jobnet.dk.
 Jobnet is the public job centres’ website for all jobseekers and employers in Denmark.
 Jobnet enables unemployed persons to search for a job among many thousands of vacant jobs.